Navigating the Tempest: A Deep Dive into the Poetic Depiction of Island Storms

 Poem 1: The Lighthouse Keeper

 This poem might focus on the solitary lighthouse keeper, weathering the storm alone.
-The imagery would emphasize the relentless pounding of waves against the rocks, the flickering light struggling against the darkness, and the keeper's internal struggle against fear and isolation.
-The lighthouse itself could symbolize hope and resilience, a beacon of light in the overwhelming darkness.
-The poem might conclude with the keeper surviving the storm, highlighting the human capacity to endure.
+Day to day, the imagery would point out the relentless pounding of waves against the rocks, the flickering light struggling against the darkness, and the keeper's internal struggle against fear and isolation.
+In real terms, the lighthouse itself could symbolize hope and resilience, a beacon of light in the overwhelming darkness.
+The poem might conclude with the keeper surviving the storm, highlighting the human capacity to endure That's the part that actually makes a difference..

 Poem 2: The Shipwrecked Sailor